-There is something visceral and terrifying about divorce for most “regular” humans, but for parents with fragile children, the stakes go WAY up, and, as I’ve been separated from my husband of 10 years for the past three years (most people assume I’m divorced since I legally changed my name back) those fears simmer just below the surface for me all the time.
+Divorce can be visceral and terrifying for most “regular” humans, but for parents with fragile children, the stakes go WAY up, and, as I’ve been separated from my husband of 10 years for the past three years (most people assume I’m divorced since I legally changed my name back) those fears simmer just below the surface for me all the time.
 It’s hard to talk about them, but I’ll try.

 Chances are good that you’ve heard the statistics: Eighty percent of marriages of parents of children with autism end in divorce.
 For most people I know with special-needs kids, that’s a terrifying statistic.
 And most people can imagine it to be true, because it usually doesn’t take long to realize that autism (and other special needs) can do a real job on a marriage.
 Different people handle big events differently, and there’s no guarantee that you and your partner will handle things in a compatible way, starting with the diagnosis – if there is a diagnosis.
 Some really proactive parents get started addressing the issues even before a “qualified professional” tells them what those issues are.
-Often there is one parent who sees the issues and jumps on them, if not right away, then as soon as he or she can wrap his or her head around it, while the other parent may bury his or her head in the sand and deny there is anything to be done – the autism equivalent of sticking your fingers in your ears and singsonging loudly, “I can’t HEAR you!”
+Often one parent sees the issues and jumps on them, if not right away, then as soon as he or she can wrap his or her head around it, while the other parent buries their head in the sand and denies the need to done anything – the autism equivalent of sticking your fingers in your ears and shouting, “I can’t hear you!”

 Then there’s the fear of having to do it all.
-Depending upon how you get along with your ex (if you have one), you may be the only one to attend 100% of the IEP meetings and parent/teacher conferences (which, fortunately for me, are one and the same lately), do 100% of therapy appointments and school drop-offs/pick-ups, prepare 100% of the special-diet food, administer 100% of the supplements, and handle 100% of the sensory or PANDAS meltdowns.
+Depending upon how you get along with your ex (if you have one), you may be alone at 100% of the IEP meetings and parent/teacher conferences (which, fortunately for me, are one and the same lately), do 100% of therapy appointments and school drop-offs/pick-ups, prepare 100% of the special-diet food, administer 100% of the supplements, and handle 100% of the sensory or PANDAS meltdowns.
 That’s a daunting prospect.
 And I’m not going to downplay it.
 It sucks!
-I get along very well with my ex, and he wasn’t working last year, so he did get to come to more conferences, and do more school pick-ups than he would have otherwise, but he lives two hours away and that’s not exactly something I can count on.
+I get along very well with my ex, and he wasn’t working last year, so he did get to come to more conferences and do more school pick-ups than he would have otherwise, but he lives two hours away and that means he’s not exactly someone I can count on.